Proficiency Tests Offered

 (Electrical Calibration)

-The test object for this test is a Fluke 724 Thermocouple Simulator.
+The two tests are identical.
+Test object for these tests is a Fluke 724 Thermocouple Simulator.

 This program involves sourcing electrical signals to simulate thermocouple types J (-200°C to 725°C), K (-200°C to 1100°C) and T (-200°C to 400°C) as well as 3-wire RTDs (-180°C to 750°C).
 In addition this program involves sourcing Voltage (80 mV to 24 V), current (4 mA to 20 mA) and resistance (50 Ohms to 700 Ohms).
 The associated reference uncertainties are typically on the order of 0.07°C to 0.15°C for the temperature simulations and primarily limited by the resolution of the artifact for the pure electrical measurements.